60th Reunion Dinner - Thursday, April 10, 2025

 • Life’s races end.

 When we started this adventure called life in 1965, we did not know of the joys or sorrows that lay ahead.
 We did not know how much we would need from each other.
-Love your parents, take care of your children, but keep a group of good friends.
-Dialogue with them but do not impose yourself or your criteria on them.
+We loved our parents, we took care of our children, but most of all we have kept a group of good friends.

-Over 50 years may separate me from from my classmates … but they are still … each and every one … my friend.
+Over 60 years may have separated me from from some of my classmates … but they are still … each and every one … my friend.

 We are in the